vnpedroso/dbt_postgres_airbnb/README.md

 3. Add your credentials to the creating_raw_tables.py, run the script once!
 Afterwards your tables will have been created.
 Replace the necessary info in the script (username, password, file path, etc.)

+# create your profiles.yml file

+1. create a dbt hidden directory inside your home folder

+2. create a profiles.yml file inside the dbt hidden directory

+3. add the content of the dbt_project_airbnb/creating_profile.txt inside ~/.dbt/profiles.yml

+4. Modify the profiles.yml file with your postgres credentials and save it

 # play around with your dbt project

 1. dbt --version -> checks the version of dbt